-What is the Autoimmune Protocol?
+What is the AIP (Autoimmune Protocol)?

 Autoimmune protocol, autoimmune paleo or AIP for short is an elimination diet designed to heal leaky gut and reduce inflammation with the purpose of reversing symptoms caused by autoimmune disease.
 It is also used so that one can find out which foods are aggravating their symptoms, causing inflammation and essentially making their autoimmune disease worse.
-A huge community of autoimmune warriors is sharing their stories and testimonials online, leaving many asking what is the autoimmune protocol? andd can I do it too?
+A huge community of autoimmune warriors is sharing their stories and testimonials online, leaving many asking what is the autoimmune protocol? and can I do it too?

 What is an Autoimmune Disease?